nichelicorn/.github/pull_request_template.md

 # Pull Request Template
 ## Description
 * A summary of the change and which issue is fixed
-* Please also include relevant screenshots of your code being deployed or design updates
+* Include relevant screenshots / gifs of your code being deployed or design updates

 ## Type of change
 - [ ] Bug fix (non-breaking change which fixes an issue)